Eschatologue/CM_wiki/docs/class/druid/index.md

 The vitality of nature constantly blooms within you, granting you the following benefits.

-**Evergreen Wild Shape**{ .inl } Whenever you roll **:d20-inv: Initiative**{ .d20 } and have no uses of **:material-paw: Wild Shape** left, you regain one expended use of it.
+**Evergreen Wild Shape**{.inl} Whenever you roll **:d20-inv: Initiative**{ .d20 } and have no uses of **:material-paw: Wild Shape** left, you regain one expended use of it.

-**Nature Magician**{ .inl } You can convert uses of **:material-paw: Wild Shape** into a spell slot (no action required).
+**Nature Magician**{.inl} You can convert uses of **:material-paw: Wild Shape** into a spell slot (no action required).
 Choose a number of your unexpended uses of **:material-paw: Wild Shape** and convert them into a single spell slot, with each use contributing 2 spell levels.
 For example, if you convert two uses of **:material-paw: Wild Shape**, you produce a level 4 spell slot.
 Once you use this benefit, you can't do so again until you finish a **:rest-long: Long Rest**.

-**Longevity**{ .inl } The primal magic that you wield causes you to age more slowly.
+**Longevity**{.inl} The primal magic that you wield causes you to age more slowly.
 For every ten years that pass, your body ages only one year.

 --8<-- "includes/snippets/skills.md"